Disney offers a variety of transportation including scenic, convenient boat rides! Check out detailed routes and types available here.

 Friendship boats are wheelchair and stroller accessible.
 However, guests may need to step up or down based on water level.
 At times, ramps may be unusable.

 If you’ve ever walked around Epcot’s World Showcase loop in the heat of summer, you know it can be brutal.
 To save steps, Epcot offers a shortcut to get around the countries.

 Epcot offers the following routes: World Showcase Plaza near Canada to Morocco, and World Showcase Plaza near Mexico to Morocco.
 Although these rides won’t save you time, they will save steps.
 We love taking in the waterfront scenery too!

 Depending on the time of day, lines for friendship boats can get long, so arrive early.
 Each of the two routes continues back and forth approximately an hour before and after park opening between Crescent Lake, Epcot, and Hollywood Studios.

 Note: Boats running in World Showcase boats typically run from 11:00am until 7:15pm at the World Showcase, and 7:30pm from each country.

 Keep in mind that these docks close earlier than the park does.

-We chose the front row to feel less constrained on our friendship boat journey.
+All plastic dividers have been removed and guests can sit wherever there is an available seat.
+I (Susan) chose the on our friendship boat journey.
 This was the best seat in the house since we could feel the breeze from the open doorway just in front of us.

 Changing water levels may make it more difficult for guests needing accessibility to boats.
 Keep in mind that inclement weather will also stop or delay boat transportation until it is safe to resume.